 You get what you put in with UTM parameters.
 If you share something on LinkedIn with the tag, “social-media” as the source, you’ll defeat the purpose of your efforts.
 A vague tag like this won't let you track and report on your efforts within LinkedIn, but will consider it as social media as a whole.

 This isn’t blog writing, and grammar rules don’t apply.
-Using lowercase simplifies your efforts and prevents you from accidentally creating two identical campaigns, like “linkedin” or “LinkedIn”.
+Using lowercase simplifies your efforts and prevents you from accidentally creating two identical campaigns, like “linkedin” or “LinkedIn."
+Your reports will separate them into different rows, and you'll end up with diluted results.

 This is confusing and looks messy to your audience.
 You can combat this by creating a branded link.
 This displays a visually appealing URL to customers, rather than a long string of words and numbers.
 You can do this easily with Rebrandly’s UTM builder or Google Analytics’ URL builder.